wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-administer-use-command-line.md

 	-- Lists the keys for a Storage account azure account storage keys list <StorageAccountName>

-For details on getting the information by using the Azure Management Portal, see the "View, copy, and regenerate storage access keys" section of [Create, manage, or delete a Storage account][azure-create-storageaccount].
+For details on getting the information by using the Azure preview portal, see the "View, copy, and regenerate storage access keys" section of [Create, manage, or delete a Storage account][azure-create-storageaccount].

 The **azure hdinsight cluster create** command creates the container if it doesn't exist.
 If you choose to create the container beforehand, you can use the following command: